Never the Twain Shall Meet?

 Key Threats Unchanged since 2015

 The 2018 version of the National Strategy included a very similar list of the most significant threats.
 Additionally, the 2015 and the 2018 National Money Laundering Risk Assessments (NMLRA) also included lists with largely the same key threats.
 The table below compiles the Key Threats highlighted in the four reports.
-Notably all four reports include the following Key Threats: Healthcare Fraud, Drug Trafficking, and Transnational Criminal Organizations.
+Notably all four reports include the following illicit finance Key Threats: Healthcare Fraud, Drug Trafficking, and Transnational Criminal Organizations.

 The table shows that for at least five years, Healthcare fraud was identified by the US government as a Key Threat.
 These reports all identified Healthcare fraud as the largest source of illicit funds laundered in the United States with estimates ranging from $100 billion to $230 billion in illicit proceeds each year.
 Healthcare fraud generates 1 out of every 3 illicit dollars laundered.